SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Discussion

 \section{Discussion}

-All of the observations reported here (the giant $\co_2$ coma, the lack of any observed lightcurve variability, the prevalence of large coma grains, and the 100x greater coma scattered light flux than a $2.5 \km$ radius, 0.04 geometric albedo spherical object would produce) are consistent with an object spectrally dominated by bright, $\co_2$- and water ice-rich coma material.
+All of the observations reported here (the giant $\co_2$ coma, the lack of any observed lightcurve variability, the prevalence of large coma grains, and the 100 times greater coma scattered light flux than a $2.5 \km$ radius, 0.04 geometric albedo spherical object would produce) are consistent with an object spectrally dominated by bright, $\co_2$- and water ice-rich coma material.
 The low amount of $\water$ gas production observed by \spherex\ in August 2025 can be explained by the object's having only recently arrived from the cold depths of interstellar space and its remoteness from the Sun (outside the water ice line between $3.4$ and $3.1 \au$) during the observational period \citep{2021Icar..35614072L, 2022PSJ.....3..112L}.
 The lack of strong $\co$ emission is slightly surprising, as the $\co$-ice line in the solar system lies at $\sim 40 \au$ from the Sun, until one realizes it is an indication of hypervolatile depletion.

+Given the current turbulent mix of information currently posted on \atlas\, it is important to state that there are known, studied natural solar system comets producing analogous behavior.
 A strong predominance of $\co_2$ gas emission coupled with $\co$ hypervolatile depletion has been seen in solar system hyperactive comets like \hartley\ \citep[][$Q_{\co_2}/Q_{\water} \sim 20 \pct$; $Q_{\co}/Q_{\water} \sim 0.15 \pct$]{2012ApJ...758...29A} and 46P/Wirtanen \citep[][$Q_{\co_2}/Q_{\water} \sim 15\pct$; $Q_{\co}/Q_{\water} < 0.5 \pct$]{2021PSJ.....2...21M}.
 In fact, \hartley\ is the comet with the lowest known ratio of $\co$ to $\co_2$ \citep[][see Fig. \ref{fig:hartley}a]{2022PSJ.....3..247H}.
 Hyperactive comets are defined as comets with gas production rates many times what sublimation from their nucleus surfaces can/should be able to support; their gas production is instead produced primarily from large, long-lived icy grains emitted into the surrounding coma by the nucleus.

 The connection between \atlas\ and \hartley\ is bolstered by reports of \atlas's abundant C2 and CN emission, putting it akin to the spectral Class A comets of Fink 2009's spectral survey, which also contains hyperactive comets \hartley\ and 46P/Wirtanen.
 Further, comparison of the inbound visible lightcurve vs heliocentric distance for the \hartley\ 2010 apparition to the current inbound lightcurve vs distance for \atlas\ (Fig. \ref{fig:hartley}b) shows an excellent match (Figure 4a).